rosslazer/blog/content/posts/code-yellow.md

 - Coding workstream: pu-war-room-raid (private)
 - Design workstream: pu-war-room-workshop(private)
 - Daily snippets are sent to the whole company via email by the operator group
-- Monthly update to Board by John
+- Monthly update to Board by Emma

 Raid workstream war room rules: